acrlabs/simkube/docs/components/sk-ctrl.md

 owned by the SimulationRoot, so that users can still see the results and logs from the after the sim is over.

 ## Configuring Metrics Collection

+> [!NOTE] In the future we may move metrics collection out of SimKube proper and instead run it as a standard "hook".
+> If you do not want to use Prometheus for metrics collection, or wish to configure it differently, you can disable
+> metrics collection using `skctl --disable-metrics` and configure your own metrics solution with a preStart hook.

 SimKube depends on the [Prometheus operator](https://prometheus-operator.dev) being installed in your simulation cluster, as it creates custom resources understood by this operator.
 The `metricsConfig` section of the Simulation spec